 Whatever eating plan you pick, the bottom line is to choose a wide range of healthy foods.
-Eat more vegetables and fruits, whole grains, lower-fat dairy products and alternatives, lean meats, fish, legumes, and nuts.
+Eat more vegetables and fruits, whole grains and proteins - especially plant-based proteins such as legumes, nuts and seeds.
 Explore new recipes and foods from other cultures.
 Use this meal planning chart to get you started on planning healthy eating.
 Talk to a dietitian if you have any questions about your diet.